Hurence/logisland/logisland-documentation/developer/developer.rst

 You may want to read `Syncing a fork <https://help.github.com/articles/syncing-a-fork>`_ for instructions on how to keep your fork up to date with the latest changes of the upstream  `Streams` repository.

+We are using gitflow to have standard way of starting features, hotfixes and releases.
+You can check documentation about `gitflow here <https://datasift.github.io/gitflow/GitFlowForGitHub.html>`_.

 Git Commit Messages Format
 __________________________